Types of Insurance for Entrepreneur Needs

 4. Auto Insurance

 Most people cannot live without their car.
 So expect the worst and pray for the best.
 Car insurance is so important that many states require it by law and others will penalize you for not having it.
 Either way, if your car is damaged and you do not have auto insurance, you have no way of fixing or replacing the vehicle without paying huge sums of money.
 More importantly, you will not have the funds to replace the other vehicle, cover the other person’s medical bills and could end up in a nasty lawsuit.
+Not only personal cars but businesses hauling different sorts of cargo need to protect their commercial vehicles from potential threats.
+No matter how big or small damage an accident causes, without adequate commercial truck insurance, businesses can suffer huge losses.

 Most auto insurance includes liability, collision, and comprehensive coverage.
 These three assets cover costs including medical bills or property repair from collision, car theft and vandalism, or damage from natural causes like flood, tornado, hail, or fire.